outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- as an example of why you need to look up everything youre consuming:
 		- olive oil and turmeric can downregulate p53 so you may want to avoid those during your initial cancer treatment, despite their other anti-cancer effects, as there is currently no tool to compute 'net effects of a set of supplements/nutrients' (let alone a tool to identify all the known effects of a substance), bc a script to do that wouldnt benefit drug companies and doctors, it would make them obsolete, and they obey incentives at all times it seems
+		- similarly, a script to identify what functions a patient needs (rather than just which condition they have, as there are many different states requiring different treatments with complex conditions) and which substances have those functions, and a script to identify functions of a compound, are also useful

 	- the point of these lists is to group substances with functions/effects/structures that either inhibit specific processes that favor cancer, or activate specific processes that suppress/reduce cancer in specific cells/genes/pathways